Snow removal and snow emergency information

 Snow emergency hotline: 952-563-8768

-A snow emergency is called automatically whenever snow in excess of three inches has fallen, and may be called by City staff when conditions are warranted.
+A snow emergency may be called by City staff anytime conditions are warranted.
 The snow emergency remains in effect until the end of the snow event and resulting plowing activities.

-During a snow emergency, a parking ban is in effect.
-Vehicles may not be parked on the street until the street has been plowed full width.
+During a snow emergency, a parking ban is in effect for 48 hours, or until the street you park on has been plowed full width (whichever occurs first).

 A parking ban is in effect in Bloomington when the City of Bloomington declares a snow emergency.